 While it resembles his interior story lettering, Ira’s cover lettering was drawn larger and produced with more care and precision, appropriate for a cover, the main on-site selling point for any comic.

-In the second and concluding part of this article I’ll investigate Ira’s story lettering.
+In the second and part of this article I’ll cover Ira’s story lettering.
 Other Ira Schnapp articles you might enjoy can be found on the COMICS CREATION page of my blog.